Popular music of Manchester: Pop groups of the 1960s and early 1970s

-The Sex Pistols at the Free Trade Hall and punk rock
+Punk rock and Sex Pistols at the Lesser Free Trade Hall

-On 4 June 1976, at the invitation of Howard Devoto and Pete Shelley of Buzzcocks, the Sex Pistols played at the Lesser Free Trade Hall.
-In an audience of fewer than 42 people, several key members of Manchester's future music scene were present: Tony Wilson (Granada Television presenter and creator of Factory Records), Peter Hook, Bernard Sumner (Joy Division and New Order), Morrissey (later to form the Smiths with Johnny Marr), producer Martin Hannett, Mark E Smith of the Fall, Paul Morley later to become an influential music journalist and Mick Hucknall of Simply Red.
-Another influential event was the release of Buzzcocks' Spiral Scratch EP in early 1977 – the first independent-label punk record.
+On 4 June and 20 July 1976, at the invitation of Howard Devoto and Pete Shelley of the Buzzcocks, the Sex Pistols performed two shows at the Lesser Free Trade Hall.
+The Buzzcocks had formed after seeing the band live in London in February 1976.
+The crowd for the June and July Manchester shows consisted of around 30 to 40 people, several key members of Manchester's future alternative music scene were present: Tony Wilson (Granada Television presenter and creator of Factory Records), Peter Hook and Bernard Sumner (Joy Division and New Order), Morrissey (later to form the Smiths with Johnny Marr), producer Martin Hannett, Mark E Smith of the Fall, Paul Morley (later to write for the NME and become an influential music journalist), Jonh Ingham of Sounds and Mick Hucknall of Simply Red.

-In the wake of the Buzzcocks' release, the old movers and shakers from the Manchester music collective Music Force, who included producer Martin Hannett, Tosh Ryan and Lawrence Beadle, formed a local label called Rabid Records and started putting out singles by local acts like Slaughter & the Dogs (Rob Gretton later to manage Joy Division and New Order was their roadie/tour manager – all Wythenshawe lads), John Cooper Clarke and Ed Banger & the Nosebleeds (whose lineup included Vini Reilly) and they licensed "Jilted John" by Jilted John to EMI records.
+Another influential event was the release of Buzzcocks' Spiral Scratch EP in early 1977 – the first punk release to be financed, produced and recorded purely independently by a band.
+In the wake of the release, the old movers and shakers from the Manchester music collective Music Force, who included producer Martin Hannett, Tosh Ryan and Lawrence Beadle, formed a local label called Rabid Records and started putting out singles by local acts like Slaughter & the Dogs (Rob Gretton later to manage Joy Division and New Order was their roadie/tour manager – all Wythenshawe lads), John Cooper Clarke and Ed Banger and the Nosebleeds (whose lineup included Vini Reilly) and they licensed "Jilted John" by Jilted John to EMI Records.